-The newest Princeton Review GMAT book comes in two versions: Cracking the GMAT, 2017 Edition and Cracking the GMAT Premium, 2017 Edition.
+The newest Princeton Review I purchased this GMAT book so I could take a closer look at it and give it the full review it deserves. comes in two versions: Cracking the GMAT, 2017 Edition and Cracking the GMAT Premium, 2017 Edition.
 Both Princeton GMAT books are sparse on fundamentals and heavy on estimation and process of elimination (i.e. nifty test gimmicks).
 The premium version comes with six computer-adaptive practice tests and costs about $7 more than the non-premium version on The Princeton Review’s website.
 (There are less expensive options on Amazon.)

 Book images by The Princeton Review

 The Princeton Review GMAT Book

 When one reads these books, one may think that they are actually “cracking” the test: the questions are very straightforward, and The Princeton Review almost seems to be nudging you, saying, “See how easy this is.”